aleksispi/aleksispi.github.io/_pages/ai-environment.md

 ## Media and public communication

+**December 2023 (upcoming):** Presentation for a class of master students at Lund University on the theme "AI for the environment".

+**December 2023 (upcoming):** Presentation for Digitaliseringskonsulterna (Digitalization Consultants) on the theme "AI for the environment".

+**October 2023 (upcoming):** Presentation for Lantbrukarnas Riksförbund (Federation of Swedish Farmers) about AI within the agricultural sector.

 **September 2022:** [AI for climate (Naturvetarna podcast, in Swedish)](https://www.naturvetarna.se/om-oss/naturvetarpodden/aleksis-pirinen--kan-ai-losa-klimatkrisen/) -- [Extended conversation (video)](https://youtu.be/p1AT31S37b4)

 **May 2022:** Keynote presentation about AI for tackling the climate challenges at _Stockholm Tech_, Kista.